-This section presents default abatement efficiencies for a number of abatement options, applicable in the aluminium industry.
+Table 3.5presents default abatement efficiencies for a number of abatement options, applicable in the aluminium industry.
 Abatement efficiencies are available only for particulate emission factors.
-Abatement efficiencies for primary aluminium production are based on AP 42 (US EPA, 1998); those for secondary aluminium production are based on the Coordinated European Particulate Matter Emission Inventory Programme (CEPMEIP) study (Visschedijk et al., 2004).
+Abatement efficiencies for older dust abatement equipment in the aluminium production are based on AP 42 (US EPA, 1998), while efficiencies for modern equipment are based on the draft BREF document for the large combustion plants sector (European Commission, 2013).
+It should be noted that the efficiencies from the LCP BREF are primarily based on observations made for fly ash from coal-fired power plants.
+For other types of dust efficiencies may be lower, particularly for ESPs.